San Diego State Aztecs football

 The San Diego State Aztecs football team is the college football program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I (FBS) as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I (FBS) as a member of the Pac-12 Conference.
 The team plays its home games at Snapdragon Stadium.

 Beginning play in 1921, the Aztecs first went to a bowl game in 1948 and first won a major college bowl game in 1969.
 The Aztecs have won 21 conference championships and are 10–10 all time in post-season bowl games.

 Notable alumni include Pro Football Hall of Fame inductees Marshall Faulk, John Madden, and Joe Gibbs.